 Lonesome Dove: A Novel

-The Pulitzer Prize–winning classic of the American West that follows two aging Texas Rangers embarking on one last adventure.
-An epic of the frontier and rich with complex characters, Lonesome Dove is the grandest novel ever written about the last defiant wilderness.
+The 40th anniversary edition of the Pulitzer Prize–winning classic of the American West, with a new foreword by Yellowstone cocreator Taylor Sheridan.
+An epic of the frontier, Lonesome Dove is the grandest novel ever written about the last defiant wilderness.

 BUY THE BOOK